MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 If the versions are out of sync during the runtime of a desktop flow, Power Automate for desktop will sync the versions of the two products automatically.

-> [!IMPORTANT]
+> [!NOTE]
 > The DLLs of the synced version used by the agent can be found in **...\AppData\Local\Microsoft\Power Automate Desktop\RDP Automation Agents**.
 If you want to test the sync process while the products are already synced, stop any process of the running agent and delete the file.

 ## Distinguish UI elements captured on virtual desktops

 Capturing elements in UI elements in virtual desktops works the same way as in physical machines.
-You can find more information regarding UI elements in Automate using UI elements.
+You can find more information regarding UI elements in [Automate using UI elements](ui-elements.md).

 To distinguish the UI elements captured in virtual desktops, check the visual indications and the tree structure in the UI elements pane.

 UI elements captured in a Citrix virtual desktop are located under a **Citrix** parent, while the UI elements captured in a virtual machine connected through RDP are located under an **RDP** parent.

 Every individual virtual desktop has its own tree, while numeric prefixes allow you to distinguish virtual desktops of the same type.

+## Known issues and limitations

 [!INCLUDE[footer-include](../includes/footer-banner.md)]